Life Insurance Buying Process

 Know how much to get.
 Estimate your life insurance needs based on your financial assets vs. projected expenses that’ll need to be covered if you were to pass.
 Here’s a look at how to calculate how much life insurance you may need, or try using our Life Insurance Calculator.

 Explore insurance types.
-Learn about temporary insurance, which covers a specific length of time, like SimplyProtected Term Life and Term Life, which offer temporary, affordable protection.
-Or consider permanent insurance, which covers your whole life, like MyLife Flexible Life and Whole Life, for long-term protection that gains cash value.
+Learn about temporary insurance, which covers a specific length of time, like DreamSecure Simplified Term Life Insurance and DreamSecure Term Life Insurance, which offer temporary, affordable protection.
+Or consider permanent insurance, which covers your whole life, like MyLife Flexible Life Insurance and DreamSecure Whole Life Insurance, for long-term protection that gains cash value.
 Our life insurance comparison chart can help you decide which coverage is right for you.

 Talk to a licensed agent.
 Consult with an American Family Insurance agent who will help you decide on life insurance that’s just right for your needs and budget.